fluxninja/aperture/docs/content/reference/policies/spec.md

 it's still waiting on the scheduler.

-To avoid such cases, the end-to-end GRPC timeout should also contain some headroom for constant overhead like serialization, etc. Default value for GRPC timeouts is 500ms, giving 50ms of headroom, so when tweaking this timeout, make sure to adjust the GRPC timeout accordingly.
+To avoid such cases, the end-to-end GRPC timeout should also contain some headroom for constant overhead like serialization and other processing delays.
+Default value for GRPC timeouts is 500ms, giving 10ms of headroom, so when tweaking this timeout, adjust the GRPC timeout accordingly.

 :::